comp110-lytle/comp110/site/cqs/dict_unit_tests.md

 *Also, be sure to not just copy the examples used in class for your cases!
 We will be checking for that!*

+### Try your unit tests!

+You can try your unit tests to see if they work by running:

+`python -m pytest lessons/garden/garden_helpers_test.py`

 ## Submission

 Create a .zip file by running the following command in your terminal: